rly758/rly758/README.md

 ## Introduction

+Hi, and thank you for taking the time to visit my GitHub.
+I'm Richard, a recent graduate of UC Davis with a M.S. in Statistics.
+Here I have uploaded some of my projects/coursework (a few are group projects) from UC Davis.
+In addition, I plan to upload more individual projects as they are completed.
+The primary purpose of this is to demonstrate my knowledge and skills, as well as what I may be currently learning.

+### Education

 I attended Pasadena City College from Fall 2017 to Spring 2019.
 At this time, I programmed using C++, Java, and Python, depending on the course.

 I transferred to University of California, Los Angeles in Fall 2019, and graduated in Spring 2021 with a B.S. in Applied Mathematics.
 Matlab, C+++, and Python were used often in the Math and Computer Science courses taken here.